Misaki Doi vs. Maria Sakkari: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 - On September 23, 2023, Sakkari won her most recent match, 7-5, 6-3, over Caroline Dolehide in the finals of the Abierto Guadalajara.

-- In her seven matches over the past 12 months across all court surfaces, Doi has played an average of 17.7 games.
+- In her seven matches over the past 12 months across all court types, Doi has played an average of 17.7 games.

-- On hard courts, Doi has played seven matches over the past year, totaling 17.7 games per match while winning 53.2% of games.
+- Doi has played seven matches on hard courts over the past year, and 17.7 games per match.

-- Sakkari is averaging 22.2 games per match in her 60 matches played in the past year across all court surfaces, winning 53.6% of those games.
+- In her 60 matches in the past year across all court types, Sakkari is averaging 22.2 games per match and winning 53.6% of those games.

-- Sakkari has played 44 matches on hard courts in the past 12 months, and has averaged 22.7 games per match and 9.6 games per set while winning 53.9% of games.
+- Sakkari has averaged 22.7 games per match and 9.6 games per set through 44 matches on hard courts in the past year, winning 53.9% of those games.

 - This is the first time that Doi and Sakkari have gone head-to-head in the last five years.